kbergius/NanoUI/docs/INTRODUCTION.md

 ### Shaders

-There are shaders in GLSL and HLSL format in samples/NanoUIDemos/Assets/shaders.
+There are sample shaders in GLSL and HLSL format in **samples/NanoUIDemos/Assets/shaders**.

 # Drawing Layer